izackp/SaveCloud/README.md

 Sometimes the same game can be stored in different formats.
 We need to support multiple hashes for one game

+### Goals
+* REST / HTTP API
+* Built in http server to manage internal data and accounts
+* C library to make integration easy as well as a cli client

 ### Napkin API